 -

-Install .NET Core Runtime version
+Installing the .NET Core Runtime version

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12 d:\dotnet-install.ps1 -Runtime dotnet -Version 2.2.8